 Our driver explained that land mines left by the war during the U.S.

 invasion of Cambodia blow up some peasant every day.
-He warned us not to
+He warned us not

+beautiful buildings.
 The schools often were found surrounded by the

 shanties they served.
 The children are required to wear uniforms that

 are similar to U.S. schools, white shirts and navy blue skirts or pants.

-As we entered Sien Reap proper, we noticed a brand new university that just
+As we entered Sien Reap proper, we noticed a brand new university that

-that Pol Pot and the Khmer regime has died and the
+education now that Pol Pot and the Khmer regime has died and the

-It is or first day to visit Ankor Wat, the sight of 12th century ruins of a
+It is or first day to visit Ankor Wat, the sight of 12th century ruins of

-really falling apart!
+the ruins are really falling apart!
 Every year, scores of hand carved

 blocks of stone fall off the structures and have to be retrieved.